Trusted Exchange of Student Data

 Why Platforms and Tools Should Adopt LTI 1.3

 Responding to Market Concerns about Student Data Privacy and Security

 CIOs and platform providers have security-related concerns about sensitive and personally identifiable information (PII) being passed between platforms and tools.
 Older security frameworks have demonstrated vulnerabilities.
-IMS Global Learning Consortium members—over 500 leading school districts, higher education institutions, states, and edtech solution providers—are leading efforts to improve student privacy and security by adopting the new IMS Security Framework.
+1EdTech Consortium members—over 500 leading school districts, higher education institutions, states, and edtech solution providers—are leading efforts to improve student privacy and security by adopting the new 1EdTech Security Framework.

 LTI 1.3 Has Better Security

-The IMS Security Framework adopts the industry standard protocol IETF OAuth 2.0 for authentication services along with JSON Web Tokens (JWT) for secure message signing and adopts the Open ID Connect workflow paradigm.
+The 1EdTech Security Framework adopts the industry standard protocol IETF OAuth 2.0 for authentication services along with JSON Web Tokens (JWT) for secure message signing and adopts the Open ID Connect workflow paradigm.

 - Agile—Tools and platforms can leverage up-to-date OAuth 2.0 libraries and common industry standard practices in their implementations, which accelerates their development.

 - Flexible—A modernized security model that is independent of the core spec, allowing for the evolution of security without driving change into the core.
 Likewise, core changes can evolve without impacting security.